ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 The guidance is based on the availability table below:

-* Tier 1 is fully supported with the latest compilers
+* Tier 1 is fully supported with the latest compilers.
-* Tier 2 is supported but maintained when possible
+* Tier 2 is supported but maintained when possible.
-* Tier 3 is user supported
+* Tier 3 is user supported.

 ```
 ╭──────────────────────────────────────────────────────────────────────────────────────────╮